 Many chair issues stem from improper assembly.
 Taking shortcuts during setup creates risks that compound over time.

-Post-Assembly Verification
+Gaming Chair Post-Assembly Safety Verification Checklist

 After completing assembly, test the chair's safety before regular use: